e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

   </div>
 </template>
 ```
-As you can see there are a lot of nested tags inside of `<wiz-flip>`.
-If we open index.vue file of `wiz-flip` component, we will see the template of the component and inside it we can find `slot` tags with some ids.
+As you can see there are a lot of nested tags inside of `<wiz-flip></wiz-flip>` tag.
+If we open index.vue inside `wiz-flip` component, we will see the template of the component and inside it we can find `<slot>` tag with some ids.
 Due to these tags we are able to paste any other tags inside the component, particularly div blocks and inside of them we can paste any other wiz components.

 Finally, we need to add a few CSS rules to make the styling more user-friendly: